bogedy/okcupid_unsupervised/README.md

   - Note: Some `.npy` files were accidentally committed directly to the repo but are now tracked using Git LFS, making the repo a few GB in size.

 ## Dependencies
+- We ran `pip freeze > requirements.txt` and `conda env export > environment.yml`.
+These files can be used to set up the environment to run the scripts.
 - The notebooks use the RAPIDS cuML library for GPU-accelerated machine learning.
   - A `conda_setup` file is included with helpful commands for setting up the environment, but this is **not required** for running the scripts.